souvlakiboi/RISCV_multicycle/README.md

-# RISC-V RV32I CPU with Multicycle Design and AXI Interface on FPGA
+# RISC-V CPU with AXI Master Interface with SystemVerilog

 This project implements a 32-bit RISC-V CPU using the RV32I instruction set.
 The CPU uses a multicycle design for efficient resource use and is deployed on a Xilinx Spartan FPGA.
 An AXI master interface is added to enable communication with peripheral hardware.
 For more details, refer to the PDF slide deck, which covers the RISC-V datapath, AXI timing, and setup instructions for the RISC-V toolchain.